MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-notebooks.md

 1. Export the Notebook:
     * Right-click on the notebook you wish to export.
     * Select "Export."
     * Choose a destination folder and provide a name for the exported notebook file.
-By default, the file has a .ipynb extension, which is compatible with Fabric.
+By default, the file has a ipynb extension, which is compatible with Fabric.
 4. Download the Exported Notebook: Once the export is complete, you should have the notebook file available for upload.

 :::image type="content" source="media\migrate-synapse\migrate-notebooks-export.png" alt-text="Screenshot showing Synapse Notebook export.":::